Sad and sublime.

 ‘This world, I think we like it.’”

-After watching 5 Centimeters Per Second, Shinkai Makoto’s sixth film, I knew that he has become one of my favourite animators.
+After watching 5 Centimeters Per Second, I knew that Makoto Shinkai has become one of my favourite animators.
 In She and Her Cat, Shinkai directed, wrote, and animated the short film.
 He also voiced Chobi.

 The story is really simple.
-A woman who lives alone picks up a cat.
-One day, woman is on a phone call and starts crying.
+A woman who lives alone picks up a cat and brings him home.
+One day, the woman is on a phone call and starts crying.
 Time passes, and the woman moves on and continues with her life.
 The end.

 What makes the story interesting is that it’s told from the cat’s perspective.
 It’s not often you find a story from a non-human point-of-view.
 You get a different viewpoint of the story, the characters, and the emotions.

-Because Chobi is the narrator, he tells the viewers what is going on and what he thinks about it.
-When she was on the phone, Chobi doesn’t tell us what she’s saying, but he sees her crying so he knows that something’s wrong.
+Because Chobi is the narrator, he tells the viewers what’s going on and what he thinks about it.
+When she was on the phone, Chobi doesn’t tell us what she’s saying, but he sees her crying so he knows (and we know) that something’s wrong.

-I love that Chobi describes Her and his surroundings in detail because they make him more human.
+I love that Chobi describes Her and his surroundings in detail because these details make him more human.
 At the same time, we are reminded that he’s still a cat, particularly in the morning scene where she gets ready for work.
 In that scene, he doesn’t tell us what she does because he doesn’t care about that stuff.
-While Chobi was saying it, the visuals show him stretching.
+While Chobi was describing her morning routine, the visuals show him stretching.

 The simplicity and subtlety of the images fit the story and the characters.
 The background images look real (a Shinkai style) while the characters—She, Chobi, and Mimi—are hand drawn.
 I love it and it works because it combines reality and imagination.
 It makes the characters more real and human, when you see the images.
 The black-and-white colour and monochrome shading fits the gloomy theme of the film.

 For a five-minute film, Shinkai did not disappoint.
 It’s visually beautiful and it conveys human emotions.
-If its simplicity, beauty, and story caught my attention, how much more on a full-length movie?
-And don’t forget, this was released in 1999.
+It’s simply sad and beautiful.